instructlab/taxonomy/docs/triaging/triaging-contributions.md

 There are a few labels that the triager is responsible for when reviewing PRs:

-- https://github.com/instructlab/taxonomy/labels/skill - a skills contribution as opposed to documentation contribution or a knowledge contribution (not yet accepted)
+- https://github.com/instructlab/taxonomy/labels/skill - a skills contribution as opposed to documentation contribution or a knowledge contribution
-- https://github.com/instructlab/taxonomy/labels/unverified - skill has not been run through lmdk
+- https://github.com/instructlab/taxonomy/labels/knowledge - the PR is a knowledge contribution
 - https://github.com/instructlab/taxonomy/labels/triage-needed - skill needs a triager to review it
   - triager assigns to themself when you beginning review
 - https://github.com/instructlab/taxonomy/labels/triage-requested-changes - skill has been reviewed; changes requested from contributor